Last Updated on May 6, 2023 by Max

 Despite the seeming similarity of BPH and PC:

-- underlying mechanisms for both diseases often are linked to hormonal imbalances and inflammation,
+- Underlying mechanismsfor both conditions often are linked to hormonal imbalances and inflammation,

-Thus, most studies support more favorable PC outcomes for larger versus smaller prostate glands.
+Thus, most studies support more favorable PC outcomes for larger versus more minor prostate glands.

 The volume and thickness of CG and PZ evaluated by MRI were compared with pathological characteristics obtained from a biopsy or prostatectomy to examine the relationship between prostate size and prostate cancer risk (K. R. Nandalur et al., 2021).